Skip to main content

 Exhibited:

-The difficulty was to track down the ponies on the vast moorland.
-Munnings equipped himself with a ‘pony-painting outfit, a strong fishing-bag, bought from Mr. Burgess at South Molton’[2], containing ‘my pochard painting-box, a carrier in which I could slide six wet panels, a cardboard box filled with small paint-tubes, bottles of turps, oil and copal varnish.’[3]
-He rode out with his groom Harry Bayfield until they found the herd, then sent Bayfield off with his own horse, to return at 5pm when the painting day was done.
+Munnings spent much of the Second World War at Withypool after his main home, Castle House, Dedham in Essex, was requisitioned by the Army.
+The privations of wartime were ameliorated by the leisure to capture these beautiful, semi-wild horses, wandering the moors as their ancestors had done on grassland since time immemorial.
+The difficulty was to track down the ponies on the vast terrain.
+Munnings equipped himself with a ‘pony-painting outfit, a strong fishing-bag, bought from Mr. Burgess at South Molton’[2], containing ‘my pochard painting-box, a carrier in which I could slide six wet panels, a cardboard box filled with small paint-tubes, bottles of turps, oil and copal varnish’[3].
+He would ride out with his groom Harry Bayfield until they found the herd, then sent Bayfield off with his own horse, to return at 5pm when the painting day was done.
 ‘Standing there alone, two or three suspicious mares would stare at me, ready to trot off, whilst I pretended to look the other way, and walked nearer to them backwards.
 Then, sitting down, getting my pochard palette set, with a small selection of colour, and brushes in hand, I would wait awhile.
-At last, the mothers, seeing I was harmless, resumed grazing, whilst I stood up, crept nearer and began to work….Some of those small sketches, done in an hour, had a completeness and look of truth about them that one would never attain on a larger size.’[4]
+At last, the mothers, seeing I was harmless, resumed grazing, whilst I stood up, crept nearer and began to work….Some of those small sketches, done in an hour, had a completeness and look of truth about them that one would never attain on a larger size’[4].

 SIR ALFRED MUNNINGS, PRA, RWS